Nuitka Roadmap

 • Creating more content in Nuitka-Watch and fine tuning the tools to detect changes in the compilation due to upstream changes, as well as changes due to newer Nuitka separately.

-• Once in place, we should teach our users to have this in place for doing it with their own code base, allowing them to see changes due to new Nuitka or new PyPI packages individually.
+• We should teach our users to have this in place for doing it with their own code base, allowing them to see changes due to new Nuitka or new PyPI packages individually.

 [ ] Use performance potential for attribute access with Python 3.11 version.